techmyth/techmyth.github.io/content/posts/Auditing-AD-NTDS-DB.en.md

 ---
-title: "Security: Auditing Active Directory Database with NtdsAudit"
+title: 'Security: Auditing Active Directory Database with NtdsAudit'
 author: 'Jonathan Colon Feliciano'
 date: 2023-02-20T08:39:31-04:00
 draft: false
 tags:
-  - "Active Directory"
+  - 'Active Directory'
-  - "Security"
+  - 'Security'
-  - "Auditing"
+  - 'Auditing'
 ---

 This time I am going to talk about a method to perform audits of the contents of the Active Directory database (NTDS.dit).
-The tool called NtdsAudit was created by Dionach, here I leave the link so you can see the functionality of the application:
+The tool called `NtdsAudit` was created by Dionach, here I leave the link so you can see the functionality of the application:

 - <https://github.com/dionach/NtdsAudit>

-As explained on the tool's web page NtdsAudit is an application that helps to audit Active Directory databases.
+As explained on the tool's web page `NtdsAudit` is an application that helps to audit Active Directory databases.
 It provides some useful statistics related to accounts and passwords.
 It can also be used to extract password hashes for later cracking.

-Well we put aside the explanation and move to the purpose of this article which is to use this tool in an "Active Directory" (AD) environment.
-To start we need to extract the contents of the AD database, to accomplish this task we need to use the "ntdsutil" command from a domain controller server "Domain Controller".
+Well we put aside the explanation and move to the purpose of this article which is to use this tool in an `Active Directory` (AD) environment.
+To start we need to extract the contents of the AD database, to accomplish this task we need to use the `ntdsutil` command from a domain controller server `Domain Controller`.

 **Step 1:** Open command console in Administrator mode

 ![Text](/img/2023/auditing-ad-ntds-db/runasadmin-cmd.webp#center)

-**Step 2:** Execute the command "ntdsutil".
+**Step 2:** Execute the command `ntdsutil`.

 ```cmd
 Microsoft Windows [Version 10.0.17763.4010]